 The garden croton (Codiaeum variegatum) is a small shrub with big tropical-looking leaves.
 Crotons can grow outdoors in gardening zones 9 to 11, and some varieties also make great houseplants, though demanding ones.
-Their striking red, orange and yellow-striped leaves make the extra work worthwhile.
+Their striking red, orange, and yellow striped leaves make the extra work worthwhile.
 Some varieties even have purple or white stripes and patches on the dark green leaves.
-But sometimes the bright colors on a croton fade, leaving them with ordinary-looking green leaves.
+Sometimes, though, the bright colors on a croton fade, leaving them with ordinary looking green leaves.
 It can be disappointing to notice a croton losing color because those vibrant leaves are this plant’s best feature.

 Why is My Croton Losing its Color?

 Color loss of croton is common in winter and in low light conditions.
 Croton plants are native to the tropics, growing wild in Indonesia and Malaysia, and they do best in full sun or bright indoor light.
 Most often, croton plants with faded leaves are simply not receiving enough light.

 Conversely, some colors may fade if crotons are exposed to excessive direct light.
 Each variety has its own light preferences, so check whether the variety you have does best in full sun or partial sun.